Skip to main content

 3 mentions Positive Neutral Negative

-The gameplay is praised for being easy and accessible, though some find it overly simplistic and limited in choice.
+The gameplay is praised for being easy and accessible, though some find it overly simplistic with limited choice-based mechanics.

 • “Easy, accessible gameplay.”